Imran Khan: Personal life

 In August 1992, Khan began dating Kristiane Backer, a German MTV host.
-Their nearly two-year relationship included him introducing her to Islam.
-After it ended, she converted to Islam following a meeting with Khan in 1995.
+Their relationship lasted nearly three years, during which Khan introduced her to Islam.

 Khan and Jemima Goldsmith confirmed their engagement on 12 May 1995.
-The couple said they would marry, with Khan stating Jemima converted to Islam "through her own convictions" after studying the religion.
-Both families approved of the match.
-A spokesperson for her father denied rumours that Jemima was pregnant.
-On 16 May 1995, the couple married in a brief two-minute Islamic ceremony in Paris.
-On 21 June, they had a civil ceremony at the Richmond register office before moving to Lahore.
-They had two sons, Sulaiman Isa and Kasim.
-On 22 June 2004, the couple divorced, ending their nine-year marriage as it was "difficult for Jemima to adapt to life in Pakistan."
+They married in a brief Islamic Nikah ceremony in Paris on 16 May, followed by a civil ceremony at the Richmond register office on 21 June before moving to Lahore.
+Khan said Jemima converted to Islam "through her own convictions" after studying the religion.
+They have two sons, Sulaiman Isa and Kasim.
+On 22 June 2004, the couple divorced after nine years of marriage, with the divorce attributed to difficulties Jemima experienced adapting to life in Pakistan.

 On 8 January 2015, Khan married British-Pakistani journalist Reham Khan in a private Nikah ceremony at his Islamabad residence.
-On 22 October 2015, they announced plans to divorce.
+They announced their divorce on 22 October 2015.

-In 2016, media speculated about Khan’s possible third marriage, linked to his spiritual ties with the Maneka family of Pakpattan.
-Reports claimed he visited Pakpattan several times in July to meet Maryam Riaz Wattoo, sister of his spiritual guide Bushra Bibi.
-Khan dismissed the claims as "absolutely baseless".
-Members of the Manika family also denied the rumour.
-Khan called the media "unethical" for spreading it, and PTI filed a complaint against the channels involved.
+In 2016, media reports speculated about a possible third marriage involving Khan and his spiritual guide Bushra Bibi.
+Khan dismissed the reports as "absolutely baseless", while members of the Manika family also denied the rumour.
+Khan criticised the media for spreading the reports, and PTI filed a complaint against the channels involved.

-In 2017, PTI member Ayesha Gulalai alleged that Khan, then party chairman, sexually harassed her.
-Gulalai said Khan had sent her "inappropriate text messages", with the first sent in October 2013.
-Khan supported Prime Minister Shahid Khaqan Abbasi's proposal for a special committee to investigate the claims.
-He said he had not sent "indecent messages" to Gulalai and "challenge[d] the [proposed] committee to find [the indecent texts] if there are any".
-Khan refused to cooperate with a bipartisan committee formed to investigate Gulalai's allegations and filed a defamation suit against her.
-No inquiry was ultimately conducted, and Gulalai did not publicly release the alleged messages.
+In 2017, PTI member Ayesha Gulalai alleged that Khan, then the party chairman, had sexually harassed her.
+Gulalai said he had sent her "inappropriate text messages", with the first allegedly sent in October 2013.
+Khan said he had not sent "indecent messages" to Gulalai and supported Prime Minister Shahid Khaqan Abbasi's proposal for a special committee to investigate the allegations.
+He later opposed the proposed committee's composition, calling for an independent panel to assess the allegations first.
+Khan and his party filed a defamation suit against Gulalai.
+No inquiry was ultimately conducted and Gulalai did not publicly release the alleged messages.

-On 7 January 2018, the PTI central secretariat said Khan had proposed to Bushra, but she had not yet accepted.
-On 18 February 2018, PTI confirmed Khan had married Bushra.
-The mufti who conducted the marriage later testified that Khan's nikah was performed twice.
-He said the first, on 1 January 2018, occurred while Bushra was still in iddat, and alleged Khan believed marrying on that date would help him become prime minister.
+On 7 January 2018, the PTI central secretariat said Khan had proposed marriage to Bushra, but that she had not yet accepted.
+On 18 February, PTI confirmed that Khan had married Bushra Bibi.
+The mufti who conducted the marriage later testified that the nikah had been performed twice.
+He said the first ceremony, on 1 January 2018, took place while Bushra was still in iddat, and alleged that he had believed the marriage would help Khan become prime minister.

-As of 2018, Khan owned five dogs, including Motu at his Bani Gala estate.